 Skills East Sussex sector task groups

-Creative, Media and Digital Task Group
+Creative, Cultural, Digital and Media Task Group

 These sectors have experienced skill shortages in recent years.
 This has led to a high number of job vacancies which are difficult to fill.
 East Sussex' has a higher than average share of employers in this area.

 The Task Group includes employers from the two sectors including:

 There are also representatives from education and training including: